-Jessi is the United Nations Global Compact Network USA SDGs & Events Associate.
-In this role, she helps lead the SDG Innovation Accelerator for Young Professionals, the SDG Ambition Accelerator, SDG Pioneers program and manages Network events.
+Jessi is the UN Global Compact Network USA's Events Associate.
+In this role, she manages and leads Network USA events.

 Before joining the UN Global Compact Network USA, Jessi worked in Corporate Social Responsibility at UPS, Events & Development at the Children's Hospital of Philadelphia, Sales and Outreach at the Philadelphia Phillies, and has managed several hunger-relief non-profits.
 In addition, she has ideated, organized, and led over 75 events in her career, all aimed at making a creative and positive impact on the world.